 Accounting is the process of interpretation and presentation of this data, mainly for compliance purposes, for example through year end accounts.

-What is the difference between a Limited Company and Self Employed Sole Traders?
+What is the difference between a Limited Company vs Self Employed?

 A limited company is a separate legal entity, distinct from its owners.
 The income, assets and debts of the company are completely separate to those of its owners, even if there is only one sole director.